Yale-BIM/f21-assignments/assignment-3/ExtraQuestions-CPSC559.md

     Estimated depth: ... <- your result
     ```

     Write in your report the resulting depth value that you computed for the book.
-And don't forget to commit your modified script to your repository!
+And don't forget to commit your
+    modified script to your repository!

     > Tip: The book is not perfectly parallel to the horizontal and vertical axes of the camera's frame, thus the book does not appear in the image as a perfect rectangle.
 This is OK for this part of the assignment, though.
 The important detail when selecting the book in the image is that the top and bottom part of the green rectangle align as best as possible with the top and bottom edge of the book's cover.

-- **VI-3.** Add code to the end of your process_images.py script to compare your estimated value from V-2 with the average depth of the book in the depth image.
-To this end, first gather the depth values corresponding to the book from the depth image, and filter out zero values (these cells of the depth image correspond to
+- **VI-3.** Add code to the `process_images.py` script to compare your estimated value from V-2 with the average depth of
+the book in the depth image.
+To this end, complete the `compute_depth_from_depth_image()` function in the script such that:

+    a. it gathers the depth values corresponding to the book from the depth image,
-pixels in the grayscale image for which depth could not be estimated).
-Then compute the average depth of the resulting filtered values, and
+    b. filters out zero values (these cells of the depth image correspond to pixels in the grayscale image for which depth could not be estimated), and
+    c. computes the average depth of the resulting filtered values.
+This average depth should be returned by the function.

+    Once you are done implementing the function, you should be able to run the script again, and measure the absolute
-the difference between the latter result and your estimated depth from the grayscale image alone.
+    difference between the latter result (Part VI-3) and your estimated depth from the grayscale image alone (VI-2).

-    Once the above steps are implemented, your process_images.py script should print the estimated depth from the depth image, and the
-    difference between the two depth estimates:

-    ```python
-    # Example
-    print("Estimated depth from depth image: {}m".format(average_depth)) # where average_depth is computed from the depth image print("Difference between estimates: {}".format(average_depth - Z))
-    ```

-    Thus, the output of your process_images.py script should now look like:

     ```bash
+    # Example output
     $ ./process_images.py images.npz <book_height>
     Loading images.npz
     (...)
     Estimated depth: ... <- your result from V-2
-    Estimated depth from depth image: ... <- result from V-3 Difference between estimates: ... <- result from V-3
+    Estimated depth from depth image: ... <- result from V-3 Absolute difference between estimates: ... <- result from V-3
     ```

+    Save in your report your estimated depth from the depth image (from part V-3) and the absolute difference between
+    the estimates.
+Also, don't forget to commit and push your latest version of the code to your GitHub repository!